7 Tips for Removing BlackheadsAugust 02, 2022

 Exfoliate Your Skin With Salicylic Acid

-“Salicylic acid is a beta-hydroxy-acid that exfoliates dead cells from the skin's surface,” Dr. Zeichner says.
+“Salicylic acid is a beta-hydroxy-acid that exfoliates dead cells from the skin's surface,” says Dr. Zeichner.
 “This essentially keeps your pipes clear and allows oil to freely flow out of the follicles.”
-Follow your cleanser with a salicylic acid exfoliating toner like the La Roche-Posay Effaclar Clarifying Solution.
+Follow your cleanser with a salicylic acid serum like the La Roche-Posay Effaclar Salicylic Acid Acne Treatment Serum.

 Reach for Topical Retinoid Creams

 In addition to salicylic acid, retinol can be effective in preventing and treating blackheads because it boosts cell turnover and unclogs pores.
-If you’re new to the ingredient, look for a low-percentage option like the SkinCeuticals Retinol 0.3.
+If you’re new to retinol, look for a low-percentage option like the SkinCeuticals Retinol 0.3, or ask your dermatologist if the ingredient is right for you.

 Don’t Forget to Moisturize

-No matter what skin type you have, moisturizing is a non-negotiable step — especially when incorporating acne-fighting products that target blackheads.
+No matter what skin type you have, moisturizing is a non-negotiable — especially when incorporating acne-fighting products that target blackheads.
 These products are notorious for stripping the skin of its natural oils, prompting even more issues beyond blackheads.
 Reach for a non-comedogenic moisturizer that won’t clog pores.
-We like the Garnier Green Labs Canna-B Pore Perfecting Serum Cream for a lightweight moisturizer that also helps minimize pores and excess oil.
+We like the Garnier Green Labs Canna-B Pore Perfecting Serum Cream for its lightweight texture that also helps minimize pores and excess oil.

 Photo: Chaunte Vaughn